Skip to content ↓

 We will learn to:

-• take away and find a total with numbers up to 10
+• identify odd and even numbers up to 10

 Learning at home for Robin Class: